bitcoinwspectrum/mn_install/README.md

 Note:
 You can check to see if it updated to the onion address in the VPS using:
 ./bws-cli masternode status

+<h1> Like this?
+Show your love for BWS by supporting BWS development </h1>  B

+BWS - CmPSmZv9FYmkduCNXJa7A8QFmgaTbrrtu5

+BTC - 17gWaVCVrDcZwTtX9ejH8zncsYt9yN6YsY